 - Entry requirements (particularly Covid-19 problem to be considered)

 What are the risks to be considered for women and the LGBTI community?

 When it comes to a woman travelling for work, it is necessary to take into account aspects that usually do not concern men, such as:

 - sexual assault and harassment

-- theft of personal effects
+- theft of personal belongings

 In fact, with regard to this category, the risk assessment must be carried out in greater depth, taking into account:

 - local customs and laws of the country you are travelling to

 - how the role of women is considered in the society of the country you are travelling to